bensutherland/ms_oyster_popgen/README.md

 If you want to know descriptive stats for only the retained samples, re-run the `assess_results.sh` script.

-## Reference-based stacks
-### Align samples against reference genome
-Here use C. gigas assembly from NCBI
-Index the reference genome for use with bwa
-`bwa index GCA_000297895.1_oyster_v9_genomic.fna.gz`

-Edit the following script to point to the correct GENOMEFOLDER (full path!) and GENOME variables, then run it
-`00-scripts/bwa_mem_align_reads.sh 6`

-Compare total number of reads to the total number of mappings per sample using the automated script:
-`./../ms_oyster_popgen/01_scripts/assess_results.sh`
-This produces files in `04-all_samples`: `reads_per_sample_table.txt` and `mappings_per_sample.txt` and a graph in the main directory of number reads per sample vs number of mappings.

-Compare total number of reads per sample to the number of unique scaffolds being mapped against using the script:
-`./../ms_oyster_popgen/01_scripts/determine_number_unique_scaff_mapped.sh`
-This produces a graph as well as some summary statistics.

-#todo: retain summary statistics for both above in a log file

 ## Stacks steps
 ### pstacks